MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/poor-performance-or-application-problems.md

 ### Desktop sharing issues on Windows 10

 This issue occurs when the user has a read-only user profile (and associated registry hive), such as in a kiosk scenario.
-When such a user connects to a remote computer that is running Windows 10, version 1803, they cannot share their desktop.
+When such a user connects to a remote computer that is running Windows 10, version 1803, they can't share their desktop.

 To fix this issue, apply the Windows 10 update 4340917, [July 24, 2018—KB4340917 (OS Build 17134.191)](https://support.microsoft.com/en-us/help/4340917/windows-10-update-kb4340917).